MarcYin/SIAC/SIAC_NBAR_and_uncertainty.md

 ## 2.4.
 NBAR calculation

 Assuming that a SZA ($\theta_s^{nbar}$) is given, the NBAR for a given band of wavelength $\lambda$ is calculated as follows the [Roy et al. 2016](https://doi.org/10.1016/j.rse.2016.01.023) paper.
-Since the azimuths angles will not affect the c factor if the view zenith angle is 0, so we can ignore the azimuths angles in the following calculation:
+Since the azimuths angles will not affect the c factor if the view zenith angle is 0, we can ignore the azimuths angles in the following calculation:

 $$
 \begin{align}